FlissLips/RADARNotes/TargetTracking.md

 # Target Tracking

 The biggest problem in target tracking is one of estimation.
-We need to esimate due to NOISE, as it is in every signal, and in order to exact our desired signal, we need to estimate the signal from the measured values.
+We need to esimate due to **noise**, as it is in every signal, and in order to exact our desired signal, we need to estimate the signal from the measured values.

 So whay not just use filtering theory for this?
 Well, the problem is that tracking is much more complex.
 They are many things to consider:
 - Is the measurement real?